-What are your savings goals for 2020?
-Are you increasing your life insurance plan?
-Do you have an education plan in place for your loved ones?
 Setting up a 529 College Savings Plan is always a welcome gift when you invest in your child, your grandchild, niece, or nephew.
 You can allow your funds to grow tax-deferred for several years and they can be withdrawn tax-free to pay for qualified education expenses.
-529 plans with NextGen allow you to contribute and offer multiple grants for instances such as opening an account with automatic funds or matching grants when you contribute the max amount if you're already set up.
+529 plans with NextGen offer multiple grants.
+You could open an account with automatic funding or contribute the max amount and receive additional funds through the grants.
 Enroll before the end of the year to receive NextGen matching grants.

 Do you have an FSA?
-It's important to know that the Internal Revenue Service has relaxed certain “use-or-lose” rules this year because of the pandemic.
-Your employer can modify your retirement plan through the end of this year to allow you to “spend down” unused FSA funds on any health care expense incurred in 2020 — and let you carry as much as $550 over to the 2021 plan year.
-For those who don’t have FSAs, contact us to see what your qualifying health care costs are to see if it makes sense to establish one for 2021.
+Your employer can modify your retirement plan through the end of this year to allow you to “spend down” unused FSA funds on any health care expense incurred in 2022.

 Ask your advisor to review capital gains and losses with you to reveal any tax planning opportunities; for example, you may be able to harvest losses to offset capital gains.